openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 :  An identifier for a specific Credential Format in the context of this specification.
 Implies the usage of the respective Credential Format Profile specific parameters.

 Credential Configuration:
-:  A Credential Configuration consists of a Credential Format including a type, information about requesting Credentials using this Credential Configuration (in particular, a `scope` value), information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
-A Credential Configuration is identified by a unique string.
+: A Credential Configuration describes a particular kind of Credential that a Credential Issuer is offering to issue, along with metadata pertaining to the issuance process and the issued Credentials.
+A Credential Configuration references a Credential Format and specifies the corresponding parameters given in the Credential Format Profile.
+Furthermore it includes information about requesting Credentials using this Credential Configuration, information on cryptographic methods and algorithms supported for issuance, and display information to be used by the Wallet.
+A Credential Configuration is identified by a Credential Configuration Identifier string that is unique to an Issuer.

 Presentation:
 : Data that is presented to a specific verifier, derived from one or more Verifiable Credentials that can be from the same or different Credential Issuers.